SircleCquare/SE306_Project_2/README.md

 - Press 'Build' and choose where to store the output.

 ## Running
-Either:
+Either
-- Download the binary supplied with the PROTOTYPE release, unzip the file, and run prototype.exe from within it; or,
+- Download the binary supplied with the PROTOTYPE release, unzip the file, and run prototype.exe from within it

+Or
 - Navigate to the build output you generate and run that application

 ## Controls